Jump to:

 Typically when we buy brisket we smoke or braise the flat and save the point to make this exact stew.
 It never disappoints.
 The cubed brisket point slowly cooks amidst onions, mushrooms and German black lager which adds malty depth to the stew and uplifts the umami base.

-- Other indispensable ingredients.
-Butter, cooking oil, tomato paste for acidity and umami, garlic, flour, beef stock, oregano and thyme (dry or fresh), salt and pepper.
+Other indispensable ingredients.
+Butter, cooking oil, tomato paste for acidity and umami, garlic, flour, beef broth or stock, oregano and thyme (dry or fresh), salt and pepper.

 Step-by-Step Process

-- Sear, saute and deglaze.
+Sear, saute and deglaze.
 Over medium-high heat brown the brisket in batches.
 Remove it from the Dutch oven and saute the onion.
 Add garlic, tomato paste and flour, stir and cook for a couple of minutes.
-Deglaze with the black beer, scrape all the brown bits from the bottom.
+Deglaze with the black beer, scrape all the brown bits from the bottom of the pan.
 Add the mushrooms and stir.
 Add back the beef.

 How to Serve Bierfleisch